 Let’s expand total core waste by clicking on the plus button and select stream.
 Click on stream.
 This shows the amount of waste generated across the three streams and clicking on any of the plus symbols next to each stream will further expand the information displayed.
 Click on the cross to remove the existing selection.

-The Facilities page shows non-hazardous waste management and resource recovery facilities in Australia in an interactive map.
+The Facilities page shows non-hazardous and hazardous waste management and resource recovery facilities in Australia in an interactive map.

 There are also three filter options above the map which allow users to narrow down the facilities displayed on the map by management type, infrastructure type and jurisdiction.